COG-UK/phylo-reports/UK_full_report/regional_reports/report_PHEC.md

-The minimum number of introductions is 2013 and the maximum is 2715
+The minimum number of introductions is 180 and the maximum is 2693

 Sequences which were replicates or too error-prone were removed from this analysis.

-1889 are lineages which only contained five sequences or fewer, and so have been left out of visualisation in the interests of clarity
+313 are lineages which only contained five sequences or fewer, and so have been left out of visualisation in the interests of clarity

 Furthermore, those sequences which haven't been sampled in the last month are not shown.

-Of the 23 that remain:
+Of the 26 that remain:
-15 are pending extinction, ie last seen three weeks ago.
+16 are pending extinction, ie last seen three weeks ago.
-3 lineages have gone quiet, ie haven't been seen this week.
+4 lineages have gone quiet, ie haven't been seen this week.
 4 lineages have reactivated.
-1 lineage has been continuously circulating.
+2 lineages have been continuously circulating.